Features

 4 17

-The prototype of eval() method is the following:
+The eval() method has the following prototype:

-• virtual variant_t eval(rt_prog_ctx_t & ctx) const = 0;
+virtual variant_t eval(rt_prog_ctx_t & ctx) const = 0;

 Variant